 Recently I went on a bit of a quest to master the homemade version of the Panda Express Chow Mein recipe.
 After testing out multiple recipes, and applying my own twists, I have a version that hits the Panda’s sweet spot!
 Plus, the recipe is super easy and doesn’t require a lot of ingredients.

 The best noodles for this dish are fresh yakisoba noodles (discard any sauce packet included).
 They are a Japanese noodle made from wheat flour.
 I found them at my local oriental grocer, but you can certainly order them online instead.
 The major grocery stores around me do not carry them.
-However, I did also substitute these Excellent Flour Stick Pancit Canton Noodles with great success.
+However, I did also substitute these Excellent Flour Stick Pancit Canton Noodles (affiliate link) with great success.

 - 16 oz fresh yakisoba noodles discarding any included sauce packets